Skip to main content

 The results page shows where you are spending

-If you’re within budget (you’re earning more than you spend), we’ll provide a simple tool to help you save towards a financial goal, such as a family trip or rainy day fund.
-You can enter your target amount, how much you’d like to save each month and we’ll work out a target date for reaching your savings goal.
+If you’re within budget (i.e. you’re earning more than you spend), we’ll show you what you might be able to save each month towards a financial goal, such as a family trip or rainy day fund.
+You can enter your target amount, how much you’d like to save each month and we’ll work out a target date for reaching your goal.
+Depending on what you’re saving for, you may want to set up a separate savings account, such as an Easy Saver (subject to eligibility), where your money can earn interest.*

-If you’re over budget (you’re spending more than money coming in) we’ll outline further money management resources, provided by government-approved services such as MoneyHelper.
+If you’re over budget (i.e. you’re spending more than money coming in) we’ll outline further money management resources, provided by government-approved services such as MoneyHelper.

 Whatever your results, we’ll spotlight a few features of the Starling app that can help you budget.
-For example, with Saving Spaces you can keep savings or money for bills separate from your main balance.
+For example, with Spaces you can set money aside for a particular purpose, such as a holiday or your monthly bills.
 You can also use Bills Manager to set up direct debits and pay your rent or council tax straight from a Space.
-That way, you can set funds aside for essential expenses or savings goals on payday, so you don’t accidentally dip into them.
+That way, you can set funds aside for essential expenses on payday, so you don’t accidentally dip into them.

 Help